stanleytheli/cubegpt/README.md

 |CubeGPT 2g-PFT     | 26.2                         |  4.70              |**82.49%**         | **91.37%**        | 37.88%                                  |

 <br> **CubeGPT 2h**: Consider this the 'default' or base model, uses basic transformer architecture and ReLU activation.
+<br> **CubeGPT 2h-mix**: Same architecture as 2h, but trained on both full paths and individual samples.
+Shows that prematurely training on paths gives worse results.
 <br> **CubeGPT 2h-early**: A snapshot of CubeGPT-2h halfway through training.
 <br> **CubeGPT 2h-PFT**: 2h after Path Finetuning.
 (Named as -2h-morepft in models/)
 <br> **CubeGPT 2g**: Same architecture as 2h, but using GeLU instead of ReLU.
 (Named as -2g-t2 in models/)